PHOTOS: Dayton soccer vs. Davidson in A-10 tournament

 1 /

-Dayton against Davidson in the quarterfinals of the A-10 tournament on Friday, Nov.
+Dayton players are introduced before a game against Davidson in the quarterfinals of the A-10 tournament on Friday, Nov.
 8, 2024, at Baujan Field in Dayton.
 David Jablonski/Staff

 Cookie Settings